 When to Plant Onions

-After tracking our weather I decided to go ahead and plant this small amount of onion sets now because I’m pretty sure our extremely cold weather has passed and they can handle light freezes and frost.
+After tracking our weather I decided to go ahead and plant this small amount now because I’m pretty sure our extremely cold weather has passed and they can handle light freezes and frost.

 - Soil should be soft or freshly tilled, moist with good drainage.